mrochon/copilot_react/README.md

 2. **Copilot Studio Agent**
    - Create and publish an agent in Microsoft Copilot Studio
    - Enable Microsoft authentication
-   - ???
+   - Enable publishing to Native Apps - use the displayed Connect Url in React client configuration
    - Get the Environment ID and Agent Schema Name from Metadata
-   - Configure API permissions for

 3. **Azure Speech Service (Optional for Avatar Features)**